populationtwo/camden-theme-documentation/docs/customization/theme-options.md

 ## Style
 -----

-The Style options offers users the ability to customize the default theme styling.
+The Style options offer users the ability to customize the default theme styling.

 ### Typography
 - __Body Font__ — body or main font properties.